-- Business Understanding:

-- What is the actual problem (in the domain)?

-- What is the target variable?

-- Classification/Regression/ Clustering?

-- Data Understanding:

-- What is the distribution of labels / target variable?

-- Are all attributes and their types listed and important attribues explained?

-- What is the quality of the data?

-- What does correlation analysis reveal about attribute importance?

-- Preprocessing

-- Are missing values replaced (in case needed)?

-- Checked for outliers (and handled them)?

-- Validity tests of attributes (Height above sea level < 9000)?

-- Check for inconsistencies (age=42, birthday=03/07/1997)

-- Check for duplicates

-- Data normalization

-- Additional features generated?

-- Has binning been tried out?

-- Feature subset selection implemented?
+- Business Understanding - What is the actual problem (in the domain)? - What is the target variable? - Classification/Regression/Cluster Analysis? - Data Understanding - What is the distribution of labels / target variable? - Are all attributes and their types listed and important attributes explained? - What is the quality of the data?
+Wrong values?
+Outdated? - What does correlation analysis reveal about attribute importance? - Preprocessing - Are missing values replaced (in case needed)? - Checked for outliers (and handled them)? - Validity tests of attributes (Height above sea level < 9000)? - Check for inconsistencies (age=42, birthday=03/07/1997) - Check for duplicates - Performed data normalization (e.g. US vs United States) - Additional features generated? - Has binning been tried out? - feature subset selection necessary?